On this Page, you'll learn:

 If you have any questions about these restrictions, please give us a call!
 We're happy to help.

 Microblading post-care is very important to the appearance and longevity of your new eyebrows.
 Do not let any water, lotion, soap, or makeup touch your eyebrow area during the first 3 days after your procedure.
+Apply healing ointment sparingly 2 to 3 times a day as needed.
+Please be careful not to bury your eyebrows into your pillow while your sleeping.
+We recommend sleeping on your back if possible.
+No exercise or increased sweating for 7 days.

-The following must be avoided during all 14 days post-microblading procedure:
+The following must be avoided during all 14 days post-microblading procedure

 - Practicing sports